Micrurus hemprichii

-Micrurus hemprichii, commonly known as Hemprich's coral snake, Orange-banded coral snake and the worm-eating coral snake, is a species of venomous coral snake in the family Elapidae.
-The species is native to South America.
+Micrurus hemprichii, commonly known as Hemprich's coral snake, the orange-banded coral snake, and the worm-eating coral snake, is a species of venomous snake in the family Elapidae.
+The species is native to northern South America.
+There are two recognized subspecies.

+Local common names

+Local common names for Micrurus hemprichii include cobra coral lombrigueira in Brazilian Portuguese and coral lombricera in South American Spanish.

 Etymology

 The specific name, hemprichii, is in honor of German naturalist Wilhelm Friedrich Hemprich.

+Description

+As in many species of coral snakes, the color pattern of Micrurus hemprichii includes triads of black rings separated by white rings.
+However, unlike in other coral snakes, the black rings of the triads are very wide, and the white rings are very narrow.
+Also, the colored rings between the triads are relatively narrow and orange instead of being wide and red.
+Unlike in all other species of the genus Micrurus, in M. hemprichii the anal plate is undivided.

 Habitat

-Hemprich's coral snake occurs in forests at elevations below 1000 m, including lower montane wet forest, gallery forest, and primary and secondary rain forest.
+The preferred natural habitat of Hemprich's coral snake is forest at elevations below 1,000 m, including lower montane wet forest, gallery forest, and primary and secondary rain forest.
 It is a cryptic species living in leaf litter of the forest floor.

+Behavior

+Micrurus hemprichii is terrestrial and primarily fossorial.

 Diet

-Hemprich's coral snake feeds heavily on velvet worms, but also on small snakes and amphisbaenids.
+Hemprich's coral snake preys predominately upon velvet worms, but also on small snakes and amphisbaenids.

-Geographic range
+Geographic distribution

-M. hemprichii is found in the upper Amazon Basin, Guiana Highlands, and upper Orinoco Basin in Bolivia, Brazil, Colombia, Ecuador, French Guiana,Guyana, Peru, Suriname, and Venezuela.
+Micrurus hemprichii is found in the upper Amazon Basin, Guiana Highlands, and upper Orinoco Basin in Bolivia, Brazil, Colombia, Ecuador, French Guiana, Guyana, Peru, Suriname, and Venezuela.

 Subspecies

 Two subspecies are recognized as being valid.